awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming-http-origin.md

 ## Creating a New CloudFront Distribution for Live Streaming<a name="live-streaming-http-origin-creating-distribution"></a>

-The following procedure uses an AWS CloudFormation template to create a new CloudFront distribution that you will use for your live stream\.
+The following procedure uses an AWS CloudFormation template to create a new CloudFront distribution that you will use for your live stream\. <a name="live-streaming-http-origin-creating-distribution-procedure"></a>

 **To create a new CloudFront distribution for live streaming**